 Hungarian National Gallery – Budapest 2 days itinerary

 Another great place to visit in Budapest in 2 days is the Hungarian National Gallery.
 A stunning piece of art.
 Our favourite part of the gallery was the Dome Terrace which is a great place to enjoy the breathtaking views over the Pest side of the city.
-If you are visiting the city from November to April, the dome of the Budapest Hungarian National Gallery will be close.
+If you are visiting the city from November to April, the dome of the Budapest Hungarian National Gallery will be closed.

 The ticket for visiting the Hungarian National Gallery is less than £5 for permanent exhibitions.
 On historical national holidays, the admission is free of charge to the National Gallery such as 15 March, 20 Aug, 23 Oct.
 The Gallery is closed on Mondays and Tuesdays to Sundays it is open from 10 am until 6 pm with the last entrance at 5 pm.